Agsiegert/myrails5store/README.md

 * Signup for [Scrivito](https:scrivito.com/signup)

-* CLone this repo to you computer
+* Clone this repo to you computer

 * Add a .env file to your repo and add your Scrivito API keys